Update: The alleged perpetrator faces a Class D felony aggravated assault charge and posted bond on Nov. 9.

-A Durant, Iowa man is facing felony charges after allegedly assaulting a first-year Grinnell College student at an on-campus party and calling him an anti-gay slur on the night of Nov.
+A first year Grinnell College student is seeking felony charges against a Durant, Iowa man accused of assaulting him at an on-campus party and calling him an anti-gay slur on the night of Nov.
 2.

 “Even though the school had told me that if they come back that they’re gonna be arrested for trespassing, still, that’s not enough,” Taylor said of the two individuals.